XavierBrassoud/Arduino_Epson_PNL_CE02/README.md

 # Arduino - EPSON XP 520/530/540 Control Panel (PNL CE02)

-Library to repurposing the control panel of EPSON XP 520/530/540 printers from an Arduino.
+Library to repurposing the control panel (PNL CE02) of EPSON XP 520/530/540 printers from an Arduino.

 ## Installation